- About Us

 Read all the details here!

 Students who need AEM include those with a “Print Disability.”
-Print Disability is defined within U.S. Copyright Law under the provisions of the 1931 Act to Provide Books to the Adult Blind as Amended.
+Print Disability is is a term that came to be within U.S. Copyright Law years after passage of the 1931 Act to Provide Books to the Adult Blind as Amended.
 Under this Act, individuals with a print disability are those who have been certified by a competent authority to be unable to read or use standard print materials because of:

 The Chafee Amendment allows reproduction and distribution of educational materials in specialized formats such as braille, large print, audio, and digital exclusively for use by individuals with print disability.